 Giant Short-Faced Bear

-Triceratops has been a huge hit in the museum's main lobby, but alas, Triceratops is going home to North Dakota in the spring of 2013.
-Following this blockbuster exhibit, we hope to display an articulated giant, short-faced bear which stands over 12 feet tall in the main entrance to the museum, but we need your help!
-All donors who help to bring this permanent exhibit to the museum will be recognized on a permanent placard alongside the exhibit.
+Triceratops has been a huge hit in the museum's main lobby.
+Following this blockbuster exhibit, we hope to expand upon exhibitions in the museum atrium area by displaying an articulated giant, short-faced bear which stands over 12 feet tall, but we need your help!

 Make a Donation

-Donations can be made in-person at the museum, by mailing a check made payable to ETSU & GSB Natural History Museum to 1212 Suncrest Drive, Gray, TN 37615 (please note on your check if you wish to donate to a specific campaign) or online.
-When making a donation online, please check, "Click here if you want to use your gift for ETSU Colleges, Schools and Special Programs" and ensure that ETSU & General Shale Brick Natural History Museum is selected.
+Donations can be made online, in-person at the museum, or by mailing a check made payable to ETSU & GS Natural History Museum to 1212 Suncrest Drive, Gray, TN 37615 (please note on your check if you wish to donate to a specific campaign).
+Donation receipts are mailed to donors from the ETSU Foundation.